-- 1. The strongest reinforcement for learning is our own behavior.
+1. The strongest reinforcement for learning is our own behavior.
 Emphasize the positive when you tell stories about your own experiences with school.
 Be a good reading role model.
 That means reading the newspaper and sharing interesting stories with the kids.
-It means spending time with a book every day and letting your kids see you enjoying it. - 2.
-Make going to the library a weekly family adventure.
-Spend a little time while you are there reading stories to little ones and encouraging older ones to really explore the shelves.
-Read aloud to the younger ones every night.
-It is an important bonding time for parent and child alike.
-Reading what kids enjoy is a way to share in their world and gave us endless things to talk about. - 3.
-Set aside a few times a week to play "school" for an hour.
+It means spending time with a book every day and letting your kids see you enjoying it.

+- 2. Set aside a few times a week to play "school" for an hour.
 Keep it interesting and fun, not a chore.
 There are a series of colorful workbooks available at book stores, dollar stores and Walmart, but practice sheets can also be found on the Internet.
 Have stickers at the ready, too.
 Let your child teach you something.
 Find academic activities that go over what the kids already know and perhaps that stretch them just a little.
 You don't need to teach them new material unless you are really into it.
-If the kids just keep the skills they already have, they will be ahead of most of their peers when they get back to school in September. - 4.
+If the kids just keep the skills they already have, they will be ahead of most of their peers when they get back to school in September. - 3.
 Practice using academic skills during daily activities.
 When a child asks a question, have him look it up on the Internet and read you the answer.
 Making dinner together is a chance to use math by doubling or halving a recipe.
 Interested in sports?
 Show the kids how baseball stats are calculated.
 Going somewhere?
 Show the kids how to use a map instead of using the GPS.
 During a vacation, put your child in charge of monitoring how many miles to the gallon of gas our car is getting.
 Make another sibling responsible for keeping track of how much is spent each day.
 An older child, with more advanced writing skills could keep a journal of your trip to create a family memory book.
 Yes, such things take planning and time.
 But it's together time as well as learning time.
-It's worth it. - 5.
+It's worth it. - 4.
 Use screen time wisely.
 Parents and children can find answers to life's questions, research topics and play games together on the computer.
 TV channels that focus on history, travel and nature can be both entertaining and informative.
 But technology should not be used as a babysitter or a way to just keep them busy for hours at a time so parents can do their own thing.
 Responsible use of technology comes from learning from parents how to use it responsibly.
-Kids are protected from online predators and scams by parents who pay attention and protect them. - 6.
+Kids are protected from online predators and scams by parents who pay attention and protect them. - 5.
 Exercise their bodies as well as their minds.
 Kids need to get out of their rooms and into playgrounds and yards.
 Teach and model how to be happily active.
 Go for family walks after dinner and a hike on the weekend.
 Toss a ball or Frisbee.
 Teach the kids some old-fashioned games like Freeze Tag, Hide-and-Seek, and Red Rover.
 Get out there with them and have some fun.
 It's as good for you as it is for them.